ssandoval16/psy120l-final-report/README.md

   ungroup()

 Check Free Recall Scores
-The next chunk checks whether the scoring worked correctly.
-The block-level recall scores should stay within the possible range for each word list.
-Because Block 1 had 6 confirmed target words, recall_1_score should range from 0 to 6.
-Blocks 2 and 3 each had 7 target words, so recall_2_score and recall_3_score should each range from 0 to 7.
-The total free_recall score should range from 0 to 20.
+The following section verifies that the scoring was accurate.
+For every word list, the block-level recall scores must to be within the realistic range.
+Recall_1_score should be between 0 and 6 since Block 1 had six verified target words.
+Recall_2_score and recall_3_score should both fall between 0 and 7 because Blocks 2 and 3 both have seven target words.
+The range of the overall free_recall score should be between 0 and 20.
 Show code

 study_data %>%
   summarise(
     recall_1_score_min = min(recall_1_score, na.rm = TRUE),